-Keeping Up With the Kardashians will be ending in 2021, but fans won’t have to wait very long to see the famous family on their TV screens again.
-In late 2020, it was announced that the Kardashians signed a multi-year deal with Hulu, the streaming service announced on Dec.
-10, with the family set to develop “global content" once their iconic reality series ends next year.
-"Excited to announce our new multi year partnership with Hulu and Star and what’s to come in 2021," matriarch Kris Jenner wrote on Twitter shortly after the news broke.
+Keeping Up With the Kardashians ended over the summer, but fans won’t have to wait very long to see the famous family on their TV screens again.
+In late 2020, it was announced that the Kardashians signed a multi-year deal with Hulu to develop “global content” with the streaming service.
+“Excited to announce our new multi-year partnership with Hulu and Star and what’s to come in 2021," matriarch Kris Jenner wrote on Twitter shortly after the news broke.
 And there is something on the way — but it’s coming in 2022 instead.

 Are They Making More Reality Shows?

 According to Us Weekly, Kim also teased that Kourtney’s ex Scott Disick will follow the Kardashian-Jenners to Hulu for their next project, though he didn’t appear in the women-centric teaser.

 Around the same time, a source close to the family told Entertainment Tonight that it simply became too much for everyone to balance their filming schedule with their growing families and other work commitments.
 “There was no big reason why the family decided to end KUWTK,” the source told the outlet.
 “The kids who started the show now have their own kids and it’s getting very hard to film all together or get enough footage separately.”

-However, that doesn't mean they are completely opposed to bringing KUWTK back at some point in the future.
-"It’s really simple.
-We just need a minute to regroup," Kim told Grazia in early October, explaining that the family hadn’t taken a break “for 14 years” due to their busy schedules.
+Kim told Grazia in October of last year: “It’s really simple.
+We just need a minute to regroup.”
+She explained that the family hadn’t taken a break “for 14 years” due to their busy schedules.
 “We’ve gone in filming a season, then a spin-off, and I think there’s no other way to say it other than, we just live such big lives ...
 There’s so much going on that, even just for a minute, we need a break.”

 Will They Explore Some Other Passions?